Elieren/secret_chat/README.md

 python3 client.py
 ```

-In the 'transitions' field, enter any number from 1-10.
+In the 'transitions' field, enter any number.

 ## __!__
 __This must be repeated for all users.__